Articles

 3 – This amount is indexed twice annually – in March and September: for the latest amount, visit the Centrelink website payment rates page.

-(This article was originally posted in February 2010: it has been revised and refreshed occasionally, most recently in January, 2019.)
+(This article was originally posted by us in February 2010.
+We occasionally refresh/ update it, most recently in June, 2025.)